Hidden Vegetable Recipes for Adults, Kids and Picky Eaters

 60 mins

 Grated zucchini melts into the chocolate batter, adding moisture and nutrients without changing the rich, fudgy flavor of these muffins.
-This is a perfect indulgence for kids or adults who turn up their noses at veggies.
+This is a perfect indulgence for kids or adults who love dessert and turn up their noses at veggies.

 6. Banana Carrot Muffins